jrs-innovation-center/user-stories/schedulehouse/index.md

 ## Display Calendar for an Agent's Showings

-As a realtor, I want to see a calendar that displays my related showings for _all_ the properties for _all_ my buyers.
+As a real estate agent, I want to see a calendar that displays my related showings for _all_ the properties for _all_ my buyers.
 Each showing on the calendar should display:

   - Showing Start Time
   - Showing End Time